machingclee/machingclee.github.io/static/media/270-JWT-authentication.2539228d.md

 ---
-title: "JWT Authentication in Spring boot I --- Via Spring-Security Using Filter"
+title: "JWT Authentication in Spring boot I: Using Spring-Security"
-date: 2024-06-17
+date: 2024-06-23
 id: blog0270
 tag: springboot, kotlin
 intro: "We try to implement a JWT authentication and study how to construct custom token payload for the backend."